-First Year in Maths (FYiMaths) was a project funded by the Office for Learning and Teaching from 2012-2014 in the priority area of disciplinary and cross-disciplinary leadership.
+First Year in Maths (FYiMaths) was a project funded by the Office for Learning and Teaching from 2012-2014 in the priority area of disciplinary and cross-disciplinary leadership (Now the Australian Government Department of Education and Training: here).
 It was led by the University of Melbourne in partnership with the University of Adelaide, Curtin University and the University of Sydney.
 Find out more about the FYiMaths project team.

 The project aimed to examine, promote and support the unique leadership role of first-year coordinators and education specialists by:

 - identifying characteristics of a national first-year culture

 - disseminating outstanding practices and support mechanisms.

 The project grew out of interest in understanding how the decline in students studying mathematics is linked to the difficulties in transition between high-school and first-year university mathematics, some relevant factors being diversity in student backgrounds, and varying expectations of academics and approaches to teaching and supporting learning.
 The FYiMaths project team sensed that the role of first-year subject and program coordinators were key to addressing these challenges.

 How did we achieve this?